Justin Amash: Political positions

 Amash has described himself as a libertarian, dissenting from both Republican and Democratic leadership more frequently than the vast majority of Republican members of Congress.
-Amash was regarded as one of the most libertarian members of Congress, receiving high scores from right-leaning interest groups such as the Club for Growth, Heritage Action for America, and Americans for Prosperity, and praise from limited-government think tanks and nonprofit organizations.
+Amash was regarded as one of the most libertarian members of Congress, receiving high scores from right-leaning interest groups such as the Club for Growth, Heritage Action, and Americans for Prosperity, and praise from limited-government think tanks and nonprofit organizations.
 He was a founding member of the House Freedom Caucus, a group of conservative Republicans in the House.
 In June 2019, Amash left the caucus.
 On July 4, 2019, he announced that he was leaving the Republican Party to become an independent.
-He officially announced his membership in the Libertarian Party in late April 2020.
+He officially announced his membership in the Libertarian Party in April 2020.

 Before leaving the GOP, Amash gained a reputation as a gadfly within the Republican Party; his staunchly libertarian and sometimes contrarian views resulted at times in disagreements with party leadership and other members of the Michigan congressional delegation.
 Amash has been outspoken about the American two-party system.
 In a 2020 interview, he argued that national politicians now focused on media perception of their party, whereas "the actual process of legislating is all but forgotten."

 Amash has called economists F. A. Hayek and Frédéric Bastiat his "biggest heroes" and political inspirations and has described himself as "Hayekian libertarian."
 When The New York Times asked him to explain his approach to voting on legislation, he replied, "I follow a set of principles.
 I follow the Constitution.
 And that's what I base my votes on.
 Limited government, economic freedom, and individual liberty."

 Domestic

 Abortion

-Amash opposes late term abortion and federal funding for abortion.
+Amash opposes abortion and federal funding for abortion.
 He describes himself as "100 percent pro-life" and in 2017 voted in favor of federal legislation to ban most abortions after 20 weeks of pregnancy.

 Amash voted "present", rather than "yes" or "no", on the 2011 Full Year Continuing Appropriations Act, which provided for the cessation of federal funding to Planned Parenthood.
 Although he supports eliminating federal funding for Planned Parenthood, he abstained from defunding legislation, arguing that "legislation that names a specific private organization to defund (rather than all organizations that engage in a particular activity) is improper" and an "arguably unconstitutional" bill of attainder.

 In May 2012, Amash was one of seven Republicans to vote against the Prenatal Non-Discrimination Act, which would have made it a crime for a doctor to perform an abortion on a woman who wants to end a pregnancy based on the gender of the fetus.
 He criticized the bill as ineffective and virtually impossible to enforce, and said Congress "should not criminalize thought", while maintaining that he believes "all abortion should be illegal".